-Wellbutrin was approved by the FDA (U.S. Food and Drug Administration) in 1985 for the treatment of depression.
+Wellbutrin was approved by the FDA in 1985 for the treatment of depression.
 It does this by targeting receptors for the neurotransmitters in the brain.

 SSRIs (short for selective serotonin reuptake inhibitors) are the most commonly and safely prescribed medications for depression and anxiety disorders today.
-You may know names like Prozac, citalopram, sertraline and fluoxetine as popular mental health medications.
+You may know names like Prozac®, citalopram, sertraline and fluoxetine as common mental health medications.

 Wellbutrin isn’t without its own side effects, though.
-Compared to a selective serotonin reuptake inhibitor, its side effects could be considered more significant.
+Compared to a selective serotonin reuptake inhibitor, some of its side effects could be considered more significant.

-Scientists aren’t really sure how or why this happens, but there are reports of spontaneous ejaculation and shortened time to ejaculation (aka premature ejaculation or PE).
+Scientists aren’t really sure how or why this happens, but there are reports of spontaneous ejaculation and shortened time to ejaculation (aka premature ejaculation or PE) in men who use bupropion.

 The side effects of bupropion are significant.
 They can include constipation, weight loss, dry mouth, nausea, headache, ringing in the ears, sore throat, loss of appetite, stomach pain, vomiting, uncontrollable shaking in your extremities and frequent urination.
 This medication can even affect your sense of taste.